jakewright/home-automation/docs/architecture/devices.md

 Devices can, however, have _state providers_.
 E.g. a WiFi plug might know whether the TV is on or off, and provide that state to the TV's controller which has no way to know on its own.

 State providers are only implemented where needed.
-The state providers controller names are listed as part of the device's metadata.
+The state providers' controller names are listed as part of the device's metadata.
 The device's controller, when fetching state, will hit `/provide-state?device_id=<device-id>` on all of the state providers and merge the resulting state together.